REopening

 and Museums

-As part of the REALM research, Battelle is conducting natural attenuation studies to provide information on how long the virus may survive on materials common to archives, libraries, and museums.
-The studies are conducted by applying the virulent SARS-CoV-2 virus on five materials (per test set) held at standard room temperature (68°F to 75°F; 22±2°C) and relative humidity conditions (30 to 50 percent).
-Below are the results of tests completed to date.
+As part of the REALM research, Battelle conducted eight natural attenuation studies to provide information on how long the SARS-CoV-2 virus may survive on materials common to archives, libraries, and museums.
+Below are the results of tests completed between June 2020 and February 2021.

 22 June 2020